mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 **Solid breakfast and lunch.
-Hydrate well all day​**
+Hydrate all day​**
 Spin 30 minutes on the race rig.
 Making sure all systems are go.

 Run 15 minutes EASY.

-Noon: Check in

 ### NOTES
 Total Time: **30 Minutes**

 Made a big stack of my chocolate banana pancakes with walnuts for breakfast.
 My right foot is still bothersome.

-I rode to the _Hamsterly Beach_ from the parking area, got checked in and then noodled around on the bike to burn off any pre-race vibes.
-With my bike racked, I intended to walk then jog back to the parking lot but the conversation my right foot convinced me to just take the shuttle back; no 15 minute run this afternoon.
+I noodled around on the TT bike, burned off any pre-race anxiousness before [racking my bike](javascript:flkty.select(2);).
+I intended to walk/jog back to the parking lot but my sore right foot convinced me to just take the shuttle back; no run this afternoon.

-It was home to organize for an early morning.
+It was back home to organize for an early morning.
+BBQ chicken breast and rice for dinner.